michellebeard/brewviz/scripts/README.md

     ```

     This will take about 30 minutes to run, but you don't need to run
     this if the data has already been ingested by Elasticsearch.
+I've
+    also included the raw data in the data/ directory.

 ### Docker Instructions